-She Writes Press is fairly transparent about what the publication company charge and exactly what services they offer in return.
-Here is an image from their website detailing out everything.
-Its very rare for a hybrid publisher to introduce the packages with prices out right on their website.
+She Writes Press is fairly transparent about what the publication company charges and what services they offer in return.
+Here is an image from their website detailing everything.
+It is very rare for a hybrid publisher to introduce the packages with prices outright on their website.

-In 2019, She Writes Press was charging $7,500 and in a year it has increased the charges for their services a whooping $1000.
-I acknowledge that $,8500 is a huge amount and not everyone can perhaps afford it, but there is a nice long list of services they are offering in exchange for it.
+In 2019, She Writes Press was charging $7,500, and in a year, it has increased the charges for its services to a whopping $2000.
+I acknowledge that $ 9500 is a huge amount and not everyone can perhaps afford it, but there is a nice long list of services they are offering in exchange for it.
 Not to mention you get what you pay for.
-They are most likely also offering other packages as suited by the author’s need.
+They are most likely also offering other packages suited to the author’s needs.

 3. Nationtional Press tours

-So She Writes Press do recommend you to hire a publicist (which means additional cost) acknowledging the lack of marketing services in their packages.
-It is amazing how open and transparent they are about their shortcomings unlike many.
+So She Writes Press recommends hiring a publicist (which means additional cost), acknowledging their packages’ lack of marketing services.
+Unlike many, it is amazing how open and transparent they are about their shortcomings.

-I have found some very positive words about them on publishers weekly website here.
+I have found some very positive words about them on the publisher’s weekly website here.

-However, She Writes Press still need to work on developing a network of book stores that will shelf books of their authors.
-As defined by IBPA it is the responsibility of a hybrid publisher to market the book shelves and make sure that printed books hit the shelfs of reputable book stores.
+However, She Writes Press still needs to develop a network of bookstores to store their authors’ books.
+As defined by IBPA, it is the responsibility of a hybrid publisher to market the bookshelves and ensure that printed books hit the shelves of reputable bookstores.

 4. For whom it is suitable?

-She Writes Press works on a hybrid publishing model which is actually a controversial and confusing subject.
-Before you decided on hybrid publishing companies make sure to run a background checkup and look for first-hand reviews.
-If you are being offered a contributory or partnership contract, run your numbers first.
-Of course, it feels great to be offered an advance from a traditional publisher, it’s a vote of confidence.
-But the vote of confidence is not enough because fortunately or unfortunately that’s not how the publishing world operates.
-Some of the much-anticipated books fail on markets and some books do amazingly well after receiving hundreds of rejection letters
+She Writes Press works on a hybrid publishing model, which is a controversial and confusing subject.
+Before you decide on hybrid publishing companies, run a background checkup and look for first-hand reviews.
+If you are offered a contributory or partnership contract, run your numbers first.
+Of course, it feels great to be offered an advance from a traditional publisher, and it’s a vote of confidence.
+But the vote of confidence is not enough because, fortunately, or unfortunately, that’s not how the publishing world operates.
+Some of the much-anticipated books fail on markets, and some do amazingly well after receiving hundreds of rejection letters.

-Hybrid Publishing is suitable for someone who is serious about writing and can churn up a lot of content.
-For example, who plans to write multiple books on a topic or a sequel of a novel.
-In such a case, numbers do not go in favor of traditional authors, and publishing through a hybrid publisher could pay well.
-After all, who is paying who, and what is the actual difference between traditional and hybrid publisher.
+Hybrid Publishing is suitable for someone serious about writing and can churn up a lot of content.
+For example, who plans to write multiple books on a topic or a sequel of a novel?
+In such a case, numbers do not favor traditional authors, and publishing through a hybrid publisher could pay well.
+After all, who pays who, and what is the difference between traditional and hybrid publishers?

-Considering that the company was only conceived in 2012, it has a long way to go yet.
+Considering that the company was only conceived in 2012, it still has a long way to go.